uber/pam-ussh/README.md

 FAQ:

 * does this work with non-certificate ssh-keys?
-  A: no, not at the moment. there's no reason it can't though, we just didn't need it to do that so I never added the functionality.
+  - No, not at the moment.
+  - There's no reason it can't though, we just didn't need it to do that so I never added the functionality

 * why aren't you using $DEP_SYSTEM?
-  A: we didn't need to so we didn't bother.
+  - We didn't need to so we didn't bother

 * can you make it do $X?
-  A: submit a feature request, or better yet a pull request.
+  - Submit a feature request, or better yet a pull request

 Information on ssh certificates:
 * http://cvsweb.openbsd.org/cgi-bin/cvsweb/src/usr.bin/ssh/PROTOCOL.certkeys?rev=HEAD